36 miles - The Ascent to Julian and Wonderful Descent to Scissors Crossing and Shelter Valley - February 10, 2017

 We'd ascend in elevation for 22 miles to Julian and then speed downhill into the desert.

 By now, you may have noticed John was often ahead of me.
-That's because he was in much better shape than me! :p)
+That's because he was in much better shape than me.

 California State Highway 78 goes east from Ramona, and it didn't offer much riding room for cyclists.

 Everyone was courteous in passing us safely though.
-I captured that second photo as a truck pulling a tractor traveled slowly beside me.
+I captured that second photo as a truck pulling a tractor lumbered beside me.

 We reached 2000 feet in elevation and had a brief rest.